muliana-me/postgresql-service/README.md

 # Switch PostgreSQL Service
-PostgreSQL service is quite heavy, can cause slowing down your system especially when boot up, with this script you can switch the service status to activate or inactive.
+PostgreSQL service is quite heavy, can cause slowing down your system especially when boot up.
+With this script you can easily switch the service status to inactive when you dont need it or activate it when you need.

 ## Requirements